Augmented Reality (AR) is finding its way into more markets and new use cases are emerging. With this maturation comes an evolving ecosystem.

 Distribution — Distribution means getting a particular Model to a particular person to fulfill a particular purpose at a particular place and time.
 This process requires the viewer to have the right equipment (viewing device and software) to have the intended experience.

 Analytics — Manufacturers, retailers and marketers are finding value in creating and distributing AR experiences to customers or the general public.
-Analytics will provide insight and give them a way to assess effectiveness and viability of the AR experiences they deliver.
+Analytics are necessary to provide insight and give them a way to assess effectiveness and viability of the AR experiences they deliver.

-I’m the Senior Architect and Cloud Lead for Hoverlay.
+I’m a strong advocate for practical Augmented Reality applications.
 Please email me to determine the best and most profitable way to use AR in your business.